We just had an outstanding Committed Impulse workshop in Los Angeles last week.

 Not feeling it = caca build up.

-Do you have any examples of dramatizing a rejection – and how all it created was more drama?
+Do you have any examples of how dramatizing a rejection only served to create more drama?

 What about examples of feeling it and cleaning house?